Painful intelligence: What AI can tell us about human suffering: Philosophy of no-self and no-doer

 \section{Philosophy of no-self and no-doer}

-Let's go back to the ``no-self'' quote by the Buddha which we saw earlier (page \pageref{anattalakkhana}).
+Let's go back to the ``no-self'' quote by the Buddha that we saw earlier (page~\pageref{anattalakkhana}).
 In Buddhist philosophy, it is the historical basis of a celebrated doctrine claiming that there is no such thing as the self.
 This is clearly a much more general idea than the mere claim that there is no entity which is in control, but in this chapter, we focus on the aspect of control and free will.

 We can now recapitulate the ideas in this chapter in view of justifying some claims regarding the existence of self.
 First, if the brain, and thus the mind, is composed of many different processors all working simultaneously and to a large extent independently of each other, how could we speak of a self?
 If we admit there is no central executive, that is one form of ``no-self'': there is no particular part of the mind that actually is in control and could be called self in that sense.
 (It is not clear if it is neuroscientifically correct to deny the central executive, but let's admit it for the sake of argument here.)
 The \textit{conscious} part of the mind does not control actions according to neuroscientists such as Libet and Wegner, thus contradicting our everyday perception that we decide actions on the conscious level.
 Decisions seem to be actually taken by various unconscious neural networks, and it may be difficult to point out any single entity making the decision.